mozilla/shield-studies-addon-utils/docs/engineering.md

 Note: see [about the #kittens study](#kittens) for architecture of the particulars of the example study.

 * Shield-Studies-Addon-Utils
-* Legacy Addon framing code
+* Legacy Add-on framing code
 * UI / Feature

   * (optional) Web Extension, embedded